circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

         JEST_JUNIT_OUTPUT: "reports/junit/js-test-results.xml"
 ```

-To collect Jest data, add a JUnit coverage reporter by running:

-    yarn add --dev jest-junit

-In your configuration, form a command to output using the reporter:

 For a full walkthrough, refer to this article by Viget: [Using JUnit on CircleCI 2.0 with Jest and ESLint](https://www.viget.com/articles/using-junit-on-circleci-2-0-with-jest-and-eslint).

 **Note:** When running Jest tests, please use the `--runInBand` flag.
 Without this flag, Jest will try to allocate the CPU resources of the entire virtual machine in which your job is running.
 Using `--runInBand` will force Jest to use only the virtualized build environment within the virtual machine.